-Introduction Ent

 On occasions, traditional solutions such as connecting internet by cable are not feasible in remote areas and more innovative measures, such as wireless satellite, are needed to take fast internet to areas that are more difficult to reach because of their geography.
 In the five countries where the Foundation works, most adults have access to a mobile device (89%) but not everyone can access internet (68%).
-In terms of financial use, only 47% do online transactions, a figure that falls to 23% among the population in poverty.
+In terms of financial use, only 47% do online transactions, a figure that falls to 23% among the population in poverty10.
 52.4% of entrepreneurs across these five countries suffer some degree of digital poverty and 29% are in extreme digital poverty (neither devices nor internet access).
 Colombia and Peru have the highest rates of digital poverty and Chile the least.
 In fact, the cost of a very modest data plan of just 1GB accounts for 4% of a family's income, well above the affordability threshold of 2%.
 In the lower-income segments, access, the cost of connectivity packages and the necessary hardware amounts to around 55% of their incomes.

-16 National digital gap indices
+52% of entrepreneurs suffer some degree of digital poverty and 29% lack both devices and internet access

+Fundación

+17 Digital poverty index

-Colombia Peru Dominican Rep. Chile Panama
+Peru Dominican Rep. Chile Panama

-Internet access 61% 67% 71% 85% 57 %
+67 % 71% 85% 57 %

-Have a mobile phone 91% 87% 83% 96% 80%
+87% 83 % 96% 80%

-Use their mobile for economic transactions 36% 36% 21% 65% 38%
+36 % 21% 65% 38%

-Use their mobile for financial transactions 20% 20% 11% 56% 17 %
+20% 11% 56 % 17%